 Resetting Chrome Settings to default can also fix the issue.
 To Reset, try these steps:

-Step 1: In the address bar of chrome, type chrome://flags/ and press Enter.
+Step 1: In the address bar of chrome, type chrome://settings/reset and press Enter.

-Step 2: On top of the Flags page, look for Reset to default option.
+Step 2: Click on Reset settings to their original default option.
 Click on it to reset all Chrome settings.

 Check if Chrome still returns This Site Can’t Be Reached error.